Get a Demo

 • User protection—preset behavior rules coupled with dynamic behavior profiling to detect malicious anomalies.

-• Deception—wide array of network, user, file decoys to lure advanced attackers into revealing their hidden presence.
+• Deception—a wide array of network, user, and file decoys to lure advanced attackers into revealing their hidden presence.

 SOAR Layer: Response Automation